EmmaBurkett/CSE212-final-project/2-set.md

 size()       | Returns the number of items in the set | length = len(my_set) | O(1)

 ## Dice Game
-In the 30's Dice Game if the player rolls two of the same number they get a point.
+In the 30's Dice Game if the player rolls two of the same number, they get a point.

-Using the queue tutorial's code we have added a new method: check _uniqueness
+Using the queue tutorial's code, we have added a new method: check _uniqueness()

 ``` python
 import random